Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Any value more than 9 is expressed in multiples of 10.

-Note: Keep this simple rule in mind: Any new Number System that you create using a particular value as a Base, the number of digits in that system will be equal to the base value and the highest value of the digit in that system will be one less than the base value.
-We will see this when we learn about some other number systems used in Computers (Octal & Hexadecimal Systems).
+Note: Keep this simple rule in mind: when you create a number system with a particular Base, the total number of digits in that system will always be equal to the Base value.
+The largest single digit in that system will be one less than the Base.
+You’ll see this rule in action when we explore other number systems commonly used in computers, such as Octal and Hexadecimal.

-4. Decimal value 10 cannot be written with a single digit, instead, we put a zero in the unit's position and write 1 in the 10th position.
-So, decimal Value 10 = 101 + 1 x 0 or 10 + 1 x 0.
+4. Decimal value 10 cannot be written with a single digit; instead, we put a zero in the unit's position and write 1 in the 10th position.
+So, decimal Value 10:

 Let us create a table to see how each digit value is calculated and added up to the decimal quantity.